hypersign-protocol/HIPs/README.md

 ## Contributing

-Clone the repository and add your HIP to it.
+* Clone the repository and add your HIP to it.
+* Write your proposal.
 There is a [template HIP here](https://github.com/hypersign-protocol/HIPs/blob/main/hip-template.md).
-Then submit a Pull Request to [Hypersign's EIPs repository](https://github.com/hypersign-protocol/HIPs).
-Make sure you create a new branch before submitting the PR.
+* Then submit a Pull Request to [Hypersign's EIPs repository](https://github.com/hypersign-protocol/HIPs).

 ## HIP status